San Francisco and Alameda Railroad: Mergers and acquisitions

 In June 1870 the SF&O and SF&A were merged to form the San Francisco, Oakland and Alameda Railroad, which existed for two months before it was brought back into the Central Pacific Railroad.

 In 1873 the Central Pacific Railroad made some economy cutbacks.
 The Alameda train service now used new track north from Fernside station alongside Fruitvale Avenue to a new Fruitvale station at the junction with the CPRR main line from Oakland south and terminated there.
 The former SF&A line from San Leandro to Hayward was abandoned, despite the protests from these towns.
-Track was laid north from Mastick station to a bridge being built across the Oakland Estuary to connect with Alice St. with the tracks continuing along this street to 7th St. so that Alameda trains could continue to Oakland Pier.
-Alameda Pier (at Pacific Ave.) was no longer used.
+Track was laid north from Mastick station to a bridge being built across the Oakland Estuary to connect with Alice Street with the tracks continuing along this street to 7th Street so that Alameda trains could continue to Oakland Pier.
+Alameda Pier (at Pacific Avenue) was no longer used.

 In 1887, the Central Pacific Railroad was leased to the Southern Pacific Railroad.
-In 1898 the Alice St. bridge and tracks to 7th St. in Oakland were replaced by a bridge to Harrison St. with a track connection to the 1st St. line to Oakland Pier.
+In 1898 the Alice Street bridge and tracks to 7th Street in Oakland were replaced by a bridge to Harrison Street with a track connection to the 1st Street line to Oakland Pier.
 In 1903 the Oakland Tidal Canal was finished, linking the Oakland Estuary with San Leandro Bay, making Alameda into an island, and requiring the construction of the Fruitvale Bridge.
 In 1906, some Alameda trains started using the newer Alameda Pier, originally built by the South Pacific Coast Railroad, located on the south shore of the Oakland Estuary at the far western end of Alameda.

 Later years

 In 1911 the Southern Pacific Railroad electrified most of its local lines in the East Bay.
-The electrified Alameda line, now called the Lincoln Ave. line, went from Alameda Pier via private right of way to Main St, to the original Pacific Ave. tracks, then to Alameda and Fernside stations, and then to a new loop around the eastern end of Alameda to connect with the Encinal Ave. line, originally built by the South Pacific Coast Railroad.
+The electrified Alameda line, now called the Lincoln Avenue line, went from Alameda Pier via private right of way to Main Street, to the original Pacific Avenue tracks, then to Alameda and Fernside stations, and then to a new loop around the eastern end of Alameda to connect with the Encinal Avenue line, originally built by the South Pacific Coast Railroad.

-In 1939, Alameda Pier was abandoned and the Lincoln Ave. line continued beyond Alameda station across the Fruitvale Bridge to a connection with the 7th St. line at the later Fruitvale station.
-The trains then followed the 7th St. line through Oakland and across the San Francisco-Oakland Bay Bridge to the San Francisco Transbay Terminal.
+In 1939, Alameda Pier was abandoned and the Lincoln Avenue line continued beyond Alameda station across the Fruitvale Bridge to a connection with the 7th Street line at the later Fruitvale station.
+The trains then followed the 7th Street line through Oakland and across the San Francisco-Oakland Bay Bridge to the San Francisco Transbay Terminal.
 This was an indirect route for passengers from western Alameda.
-Passenger service was abandoned in January, 1941, and replaced by Key System buses using a shorter route via a tunnel (Posey Tube), aligned with Harrison St. in Oakland, but freight service continued over most of the route.
+Passenger service was abandoned in January, 1941, and replaced by Key System buses using a shorter route via a tunnel (Posey Tube), aligned with Harrison Street in Oakland, but freight service continued over most of the route.
 The last passenger train on this line was an excursion train, pulled by a steam engine, for the Bay Area Electric Railroad Association in April, 1954.
 Freight service ended in 1960 and the tracks were removed.